Desktop Metal: $179 Million Merger to $7 Million Sale

 The Desktop Metal assets were monetized through a series of transactions that yielded less than $20 million in total proceeds for a company once valued at $2.5 billion.

 Day-one private sale to Anzu Partners.
-On the same day the bankruptcy petitions were filed, the debtors closed the first tranche of a private sale to Anzu Special Acquisition Corp II, an affiliate of Anzu Partners.
+On the petition date, the debtors closed the first tranche of the Anzu sale.
 The court entered the Private Sale Order on July 31:

 | Term | Details |